Abraham Whipple: Naval command

-Whipple was commissioned a captain in the Continental Navy on December 22 and was given command of 24-gun ship Columbus.
+Whipple was commissioned a captain in the Continental Navy on December 22 and was given command of the 24-gun ship Columbus.
 From February 17 to April 8, 1776, he commanded the ship during the first Continental Navy-Marine Corps amphibious expedition—the cruise to New Providence, in the Bahamas, to seize essential military supplies from the British garrison at Nassau.

 After returning north to New England, Whipple captured five British prizes before March 27, 1778, when his ship ran aground off Point Judith, Rhode Island.
 After stripping the ship, the captain and his crew abandoned her and escaped capture ashore.